Mindwtr

 2Privacy-Conscious Developer

-Mindwtr is available as a Homebrew cask for macOS.
+Mindwtr is available through Homebrew as a macOS cask.

-Run `brew install --cask mindwtr` in your terminal.
+Run `brew install --cask mindwtr`.
+The app installs to your Applications folder.

-Open Mindwtr and begin by capturing everything on your mind into the Inbox.
-Then process items using the GTD clarify and organize workflow.
+Spend 30-60 minutes capturing everything on your mind into the Inbox.
+Every task, idea, concern, project, and someday-maybe.
+Then process each item through GTD's clarify and organize steps.

 Pro Tips